sg16-unicode/sg16/OperatingProcedures.md

   pending available technical equipment.
 Summaries of these meetings are **not** made public in accordance with WG21 procedures, but anonymized poll questions and results may be quoted in public facing documents.

+Proposals and non-proposal topics may be discussed at any meeting.
+The chair may schedule topics based on discussion observed outside of meetings (e.g., on the mailing list or in Slack) or on request.

+# Proposal Review

+Proposals require a WG21 paper (See https://isocpp.org/std/submit-a-proposal) or a WG14 paper.
+Proposal polling will only be conducted on P-numbered papers and paper revisions.
+Proposals will only be discussed if an author or appropriate surrogate is present.
+Draft proposals or revisions may be discussed, but will not be polled.

 # Polling and Decision Making

 Consensus requires a quorum of regular attendees and acknowledged experts.
 Both quorum and consensus are